FDU Through the Years

 Freeze Frame: Portraits of the Past and Present

-In celebration of the University’s 75 years, current students came together to honor the generations of students who have come before in a series of iconic photo recreations.
+In 2017, in celebration of the University’s first 75 years, students came together to honor the generations of students who had come before in a series of iconic photo recreations.
 Enjoy these vintage looks and modern interpretations!

 (Photos by Joshua Siniscal and Lauren Ploger)